Erebe15/hangman-classic/README.md

 ```
 ### Then with GitBash ⚠
 ⚠ _For an optimal experience set the font size at 8pt (the minimum) with a black background_<br />
-⚠ _To access the menu, launch the game with a terminal window **at least** 156 wide by 47 high._<br />
+⚠ _To access the menu, launch the game with a terminal window **at least** 156 wide by 47 high._<br /><br />
-note that you can change the size of the window at any moment in the game!
+> Note that you can change the size of the window at any moment after the menu in the actual game!

 ## Start